nexus-xyz/nexus-cli/README.md

 ## Node ID

-During the CLI’s startup, you’ll be asked for your node ID.
+During the CLI's startup, you'll be asked for your node ID.
 To skip prompts in a non-interactive environment, manually create a `~/.nexus/config.json` in the following format: